 In 1911, after studying the international problems with addictive drugs, Dr. Wright made the claim that the United States consumed more of the world’s habit-forming drugs than any other nation on earth, per capita.
 Like future pronouncements in the War on Drugs some 75 years later, such an inflammatory statement to the American public started to place a national focus on this issue.
 Americans were ready to take aggressive action to stem the loss of workforce productivity and business vitality that became associated with drug addiction of this nature.
 The second international conference was held at The Hague in the Netherlands in 1911.
 This meeting led to an International Opium Convention in 1912, which reached an accord about limiting the production and distribution of opiates.

 The United States was not the first, nor the last nation to ban alcohol.
-Canada tried it in 1918, but repealed that ban in 1920.
+Canada tried it in 1918 but repealed that ban in 1920.
 Russia, Hungary, Finland, Iceland, Norway, and many other nations tried (unsuccessfully) to ban alcohol.
-Today, only about a dozen Muslim-majority countries like Afghanistan, Iran, Saudi Arabia, United Arab Emirates, Kuwait, Pakistan, Sudan, Somalia, Yemen and some smaller nations have a total ban on possession of alcohol or sale of alcohol.
+Today, only about a dozen Muslim-majority countries like Afghanistan, Iran, Saudi Arabia, United Arab Emirates, Kuwait, Pakistan, Sudan, Somalia, Yemen, and some smaller nations have a total ban on the possession of alcohol or sale of alcohol.

 Due to widespread resistance to the Prohibition laws, Roosevelt sought to recapture billions of dollars in annual “booze” taxes for the state and federal governments Money was needed to fund the country, and bootleggers were making millions of dollars, with no tax revenues coming to Uncle Sam.